hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 hero_alt: How to setup WordPress locally on Windows Subsystem for Linux
 date: 2018-07-07 16:23 CDT
 date_updated:
-article_summary:
-published: false
+article_summary: For web developers on Windows who prefer the command line and want to avoid virtual machines.
 ---

 ## Who is this for?

-This guide is for developers who use Windows and prefer doing most things on the command line.
+This guide is for web developers on Windows who prefer the command line and want to avoid virtual machines.
 It will provide you a truly native development experience for WordPress on Windows with more-familiar *nix commands.
 This guide assumes you want Ubuntu as your disto.
 There are other supported distros to choose from, but you may require other steps or commands not covered here.

 For a more turnkey, visual approach to things, I suggest [Local](https://local.getflywheel.com/) or [Wamp](http://www.wampserver.com/en/), in that order.